 The CS Hub is structured around 4 academic centres, supported by a variety of industrial partners, delivering 8 work packages and 2 grand challenges in compound semiconductor manufacturing.
 The delivery of the research of the CS Hub is overseen by a management strategy which includes a Management Board, a Strategic Advisory Board, and an Industrial Advisory Board.

-1) to develop Silicon like manufacturing processes for CS and
+1) Develop Silicon like manufacturing processes for CSs,

-2) to develop the manufacturing of CS grown on silicon for integrated functionality and dramatically reduced cost.
+2) Develop the manufacturing of CS grown on silicon for integrated functionality and dramatically reduced cost.

 To date the remarkable capabilities (e.g. light emission, higher speed, etc. c.f.
 Si) of III-As, III-P and III-Sb compound semiconductors have been achieved by growth on small area native substrates and, in almost all cases, bespoke device fabrication processes for particular applications.